-The Power of Thankfulness: Gratitude for Spiritual Growth and Progres
+The Power of Thankfulness: Gratitude for Spiritual Growth and Progress

 Look Back.
 You're Not Who You Used to Be.